qmk/qmk_firmware/keyboards/tv44/keymaps/mjt/readme.md

-# Mike's Minivan with Planck mappings
+# Mike's Minivan

 - Arrow Layout (45key)
 - Dynamic Macros
+- Media Keys
 - Works with iPhone Camera Adapter

-## Qwerty

-## RAISE

-## LOWER

-## PLOVER

-## ADJUST
+## Layers

+Qwerty for letters and mods.

+Numsym for all numbers and symbols used in typing.
+Follows a similar approach to planck but puts both on the same layer eschewing the F-keys.

+Fkeys layer is for the seldom used stuff like F-keys and some additional features such as dynamic macros, media keys, and a sleep shortcut for OS X.

+Adjust layer is tough to get to so it is only for keyboard configuration stuff.

 ## Dynamic Macros

-Enable the DYN layer, then press "O" to record macro 1 and P to record macro 2.
+Hold TAB key, then press ";" to record macro 1 and "'" to record macro 2.

-When you are done recording, return to the dyn layer and press backspace.
+When you are done recording, press TAB again.
-This shouldn't be necessary but the way the layers are setup on this layout seems to break the way dynamic macros normally work.

-For playback of macros, the down arrow plays macro 0, up arrow plays macro 1.
+For playback of macros, TAB+"," plays macro 1 and TAB+","plays macro 2.